ansible/ansible/docs/docsite/rst/user_guide/intro_getting_started.rst

 You can read more about privilege escalation in :ref:`become`.

 Congratulations!
 You have contacted your nodes using Ansible.
-You used a basic inventory file and an ad-hoc command to direct Ansible to connect to specific remote nodes, copy a module file there and execute it, and return output.
+You used a basic inventory file and an ad hoc command to direct Ansible to connect to specific remote nodes, copy a module file there and execute it, and return output.
 You have a fully working infrastructure.

 Resources
 =================================